 Wash your hands with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer with 60 to 95% alcohol.
 When using sanatizer, be sure to cover all surfaces of your hand and rub your hands together until they are dry.
 Washing hands with soap and water is best, especially when hands are visibly dirty.

-Cover Your Mouth and Nose When Sneezing or Coughing
+Wear a Mask, or Cover Your Mouth and Nose When Sneezing or Coughing

 Sneeze or cough into a tissue and throw the used tissue into a lined trash can.
 Wash your hands immediately with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer with 60 to 90% alcohol.
 When using hand sanitizer, cover all surfaces of your hands and rub them together until they are dry.